jonatanmv/ftpauto/README.md

 # Introduction
 This scripts automates the connection and loging to a FTP server from a windows machine using MSDOS scripting language.
 It basically creates a temporal file with the necessary FTP commands and then uses that file as input to be run by the standard FTP client against a defined FTP server.
+FTP scripts allow you to put together a chain of commands in a file that you can call when needed.

 # Configuration
 The configuration is embedded in the script.